 My first solution was to use the DEM Relay’s attachment point locking to control what could be removed.
 When we talk LOCKING in RLV we mean setting attachments or whatever so that RLV scripting/programming commands do not affect the attachment.
 Think about it.
 If you are wearing a collar that has the RLV relay built-in, having something strip your collar off effectively turns off your RLV.
 No good.
-So, we lock the collar in place and no script can remove it.
+So, we lock the collar in place and no RLV script can remove it.

-I want to keep my body, hands, feet, physics, hair, and genitals attached when striped.
+I want to keep my body, hands, feet, physics, hair, and genitals attached when stripped.
 The challenge using DEM was getting all my stuff and clothes on the right attachment points.
-With a classic body I only needed to worry about hair and HUD’s.
+With a classic body, I only needed to worry about hair and HUD’s.
 I could lock the Skull and HUD’s and be good.
-Life seems to always be getting more complex.
+Life seems to always get more complex.
 Classic is simple… mesh is sexy.

 Now I have; physics layer, alpha layers, makeup, lashes, nails, jewelry, hands, feet, genitals, and body.
 Mesh clothes love to attach to the right hand.
 And we have Project Bento coming with even more bones and attachment points.
 Yes, things are increasingly complex.
 This leads to a need to understand the RLV system so we can make things work as we want.

 It would also be nice if RLV programmers would update their toys… maybe they are updating.
 I don’t buy RLV toys… well… not many… I mean not like I buy SHOES or DRESSES.

 A lot of RLV scripts are pretty dumb.
 Many only deal with the classic avatar.
 Mesh is beyond them.
 Those of us using RLV have to figure out what the programmers were expecting and conform to their thinking.
 It is still possible to use RLV and mesh bodies.
 It is just a bit more work.
-In some cases we just have to handle things manually.
-If the RP says something was torn away, we remove it rather than RLV doing it for us.
-With time and experience you’ll learn what works where and when.
+In some cases, we just have to handle things manually.
+If the RP says something was torn away, we remove it rather than having RLV doing it for us.
+With time and experience, you’ll learn what works where and when.